Blonde Bather: Conservation

-Sterling Clark regarded Renoir of one of the greatest painters and he considered that his very best work was done around 1881.
+Sterling Clark regarded Renoir as one of the greatest painters and he considered that his very best work was done around 1881.
 Clark was antipathetic to art restoration – in his will he prohibited any restoration of his bequests.
 On his death in 1956 most of his Renoirs were pictured in Life in probably a completely unrestored condition.
 On the occasion of a 2012 Royal Academy exhibition From Paris a Taste for Impressionism Michael Daley took the opportunity to compare the Life photographs, one taken of Blonde Bather in 1996, and one in the exhibition catalogue, which show progressively that the contrast in the background has weakened and a halo effect has appeared around the body.
 Daley considers this could not be due to photographic variation but rather that the painting (and the exhibited paintings generally) have been over-cleaned at least twice since 1956.
 Brian Sewell made the same point referring to The Clark paintings generally: "Many of the paintings in the exhibition have been left a little raw by their conservators’ activities with Brillo pad and wire brush."

 Blonde Bather (1882)

 Description (1882)

 Back in Paris in spring 1882 Renoir painted a second version, 90 × 63 cm, mainly distinguished from the original by brighter background colours and a line of cliffs apparent in the distance.
 It is now owned by Pinacoteca Giovanni e Marella Agnelli (Giovanni and Marella Agnelli Gallery) in Turin and is on public display.
 It was undertaken at his dealer Paul Durand-Ruel's request – he had already found a purchaser.

 After returning from a working holiday in Spain with his young family in 1933, Kenneth Clark, later to become the famous British art historian, wrote to his mentor Bernard Berenson: "We are consoled by the purchase of two small Renoirs which would make Mary sick but to me are exquisitely lovely."
-These were the 1882 Blonde Bather and the Femme en Blouse Blanch of 1907.
+These were the 1882 Blonde Bather and the Femme en Blouse Blanche of 1907.
 Once back home, Marcus Leith photographed Clark standing nonchalantly in front of his newly acquired prize and much later the photograph itself became a famous image of the patrician Lord Clark.
 Blonde Bather remained one of his favourite paintings but Clark always worried about becoming impoverished so in 1959 he sold it for £120,000.